effects-of-superheroes-n-childrem

 11. Can lead to an interest in science and technology

 12. Superheroes often have incredible abilities or use advanced technology to fight crime.
 Children may be motivated by this to pursue careers in science and technology and study more about these subjects.
-Iron Man is super enthusiastic about science & technology.
+Iron Man is super enthusiastic about science and technology.
 That is how he inspires young people to pursue careers in STEM fields and to become innovators and problem-solvers.

 13. Superheroes educate about courage and willpower

 14. Even though the odds are stacked against them, superheroes never give up until they achieve their objective.
 For instance, Captain America frequently demonstrates incredible courage and willpower in the Marvel Cinematic Universe.
 Captain America urges the other Avengers to keep fighting despite being outnumbered and outgunned.
-This act of bravery and tenacity serves as an example of the value of fortitude and willpower in the face of difficulty for audiences of all ages.
+This bravery and tenacity exemplify the value of fortitude and willpower in the face of difficulty for audiences of all ages.
+Superheroes for kids promote social skills

-16. Children who are fans of superheroes frequently want to discuss their favourite shows, books, or comics with others, which can spark interactions and relationships with their classmates.
+Children who are fans of superheroes frequently want to discuss their favourite shows, books, or comics with others, which can spark interactions and relationships with their classmates.
 Children may also improve their social skills by learning how to work with others, share ideas, and take turns by playing superhero games or acting out superhero situations with pals.

 Negative Effects of Superheroes on Kids